Loading...

 Malignant primary bone tumours are rare, there are approximately 50 new cases per year in Scotland (600 in the UK).
 A full time GP is unlikely to diagnose more than one bone sarcoma during their career.

-Bone metastasis, haematological malignancy, metabolic bone diseases and benign bone tumours are much more common.
+Bone metastasis (most commonly Prostate, Breast, Lung, Renal and Thyroid Cancer), haematological malignancy, metabolic bone diseases and benign bone tumours are much more common.

 Assessment